Third-party supplement certifications: USP, NSF, and ConsumerLab decoded

 Informed Sport / Informed Choice

 Run by LGC Group in the UK, Informed Sport tests every production batch of a certified product for prohibited substances and lists them in a searchable online registry.
 Informed Choice is the related consumer-tier program.
 The lot-level testing is the distinguishing feature — athletes can confirm that the specific bottle in their possession was tested, not just a representative sample from the production line.
-This matters because supplement adulteration is often batch-specific [4].
+This matters because supplement adulteration is often batch-specific, and the IOC consensus statement on supplements explicitly warns that inadvertent ingestion of prohibited substances is a known risk of supplement use.

 ConsumerLab

-ConsumerLab is a subscription-based independent testing service that publishes reports on supplement categories (omega-3, multivitamins, magnesium, etc.) and identifies pass/fail products.
-It does not award an on-bottle seal in the way USP and NSF do; instead, brands may license a "CL Approved" mark after passing testing.
-The model is different from manufacturing certification — ConsumerLab buys product off the shelf rather than relying on submitted samples, which is methodologically more independent.
-Coverage is broad across categories [5].
+ConsumerLab is a subscription-based independent testing service that publishes reports on supplement categories (omega-3, multivitamins, magnesium, and more) and identifies pass/fail products.
+It does not award an on-bottle seal the way USP and NSF do; instead, brands may license a "CL Approved" mark after passing testing.
+The model differs from manufacturing certification — ConsumerLab buys product off the shelf rather than relying on submitted samples, which is methodologically more independent.
+Coverage is broad across categories.

 What none of these programs verify

 Certification confirms that the product contains what the label says, in the amount claimed, without specified contaminants.
 It does not validate efficacy claims.
-A USP-verified product can still claim weakly supported benefits on the label as long as the disclaimer ("These statements have not been evaluated by the FDA…") is present.
-Certification also does not address the question of whether the dose used is therapeutic.
-Buyers should treat third-party seals as identity-and-purity insurance, not as efficacy endorsement.
+A USP-verified product can still make weakly supported benefit claims on the label as long as the standard disclaimer ("These statements have not been evaluated by the FDA…") is present.
+The IOC consensus statement makes the same point from the athlete's side: only a handful of supplements — caffeine, creatine, certain buffering agents, and nitrate — have good evidence of benefit, and a seal does nothing to change that.
+Treat third-party seals as identity-and-purity insurance, not as an efficacy endorsement.

 How to choose between certified and uncertified products

 For categories where adulteration and dose mislabeling are documented problems — protein powders, pre-workouts, herbal products, weight-loss supplements — a third-party seal is worth paying a premium for.
-For straightforward single-ingredient products from large manufacturers (vitamin D3, magnesium glycinate, vitamin C) the gain from certification is smaller because the failure rate is lower at baseline.
-For competitive athletes subject to drug testing, NSF Certified for Sport or Informed Sport is non-negotiable — banned-substance contamination has cost athletes their careers and is not addressed by USP or general NSF certification [6].
+For straightforward single-ingredient products from large manufacturers (vitamin D3, magnesium glycinate, vitamin C) the marginal gain from certification is smaller because the baseline failure rate is lower.
+For competitive athletes subject to drug testing, NSF Certified for Sport or Informed Sport is non-negotiable — banned-substance contamination has cost athletes their eligibility and is not addressed by USP or general NSF certification.
+When in doubt, buy the certified version of a high-risk product and the cheapest reputable version of a low-risk one.

 Sources